UniMath/UniMath/UniMath/SyntheticHomotopyTheory/README.md

 ## Circle.v

 Construction of the circle as Bℤ.
 A map from it to another type is determined by a point and a loop.
-Forthcoming: the dependent version.
+A map from it to a type dependent on it, is determined by a point over the point, and a path over the loop.